 In April 2015, Rui Hachimura was invited to the Jordan Brand Classic, where he recorded nine points and five rebounds in the International Game.

-On November 21, 2015, Rui Hachimura signed a National Letter of Intent to play college basketball for the Gonzaga Bulldogs.
+On November 21, 2015, Rui Hachimura signed a National Letter of Intent to play college basketball for the Gonzaga Bulldogs in the US.

-On December 29, 2015, Rui Hachimura scored 34 points, grabbed 19 rebounds, and blocked three shots, leading Meisei to victory over Tsuchiura Nihon University High School for his third All-Japan Tournament win.
+On December 29, 2015, Rui Hachimura posted 34 points, 19 rebounds and three blocks to guide Meisei past Tsuchiura Nihon University High School for his third All-Japan Tournament victory.

-In February 2016, Rui Hachimura claimed to understand 80 percent of English but could speak only 30–40 percent of it.
+In February 2016, Rui Hachimura claimed to understand 80 percent of English but speak only 30–40 percent of it, raising questions about his eligibility to play college basketball.

 By April 2016, Rui Hachimura was still studying for the SAT to gain entrance to college.

-In May 2016, Rui Hachimura announced that he met the SAT and GPA requirements to be eligible to play at Gonzaga beginning in fall 2016.
+In May 2016, Rui Hachimura announced that he met the SAT and GPA requirements to be eligible to play at Gonzaga beginning as early as fall 2016.

-On November 11, 2016, Rui Hachimura made his regular season debut for the Gonzaga Bulldogs, recording one point and three rebounds in four minutes.
+On November 11, 2016, Rui Hachimura made his regular season debut for the Gonzaga Bulldogs against Utah Valley, recording one point and three rebounds in four minutes, becoming the fifth Japanese-born player to ever play NCAA Division I basketball.

 In 2016, Rui Hachimura joined Gonzaga University as the fifth Japanese-born men's NCAA Division I player.